 The MLDME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA and temporal keys held for communication with the AP MLD by using MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) before invoking MLME-ASSOCIATE.request primitive.

+Insert the following paragraph after the now fifth paragraph (“Upon receipt of an MLME-ASSOCIATE.request primitive”):

+For a non-AP MLD associated with an AP MLD, a non-AP STA affiliated with the non-AP MLD shall not send Association Request frame without Multi-link element.

+Note - A non-AP MLD can disassociate with the associated AP MLD to allow a non-AP STA that was affiliated with the non-AP MLD to send an Association Request frame without Multi-link element to perform regular STA association, i.e., non-MLD association.

 Change the now-shifted sixth paragraph as follows: